Rickey Henderson: Career statistics

+In 60 postseason games, including 3 World Series (1989, '90, and '93), Henderson batted .284 (63-for-222) with 47 runs scored, 12 doubles, 4 triples, 5 home runs, 20 RBI, 33 stolen bases, 37 walks, .389 on-base percentage, .441 slugging percentage, and .831 on-base plus slugging percentage.

 Retirement

 Before the 2003 season, his last in the majors, Henderson discussed his reputation for hanging onto his lengthy baseball career:

 Henderson played his last major league game on September 19, 2003; he was hit by a pitch in his only plate appearance, and came around to score his 2,295th run.
 Though it became increasingly unlikely that he would return, he continued to publicly debate his own official retirement.
-After leaving the Dodgers, Henderson started his second consecutive season with the Newark Bears in the spring of 2004.
+After leaving the Dodgers, Henderson started his second consecutive season with the Newark Bears in May 2004.
 In 91 games he had a .462 OBP, with more than twice as many walks (96) as strikeouts (41), and stole 37 bases while being caught only twice.
 On May 9, 2005, Henderson signed with the San Diego Surf Dawgs of the Golden Baseball League, an independent league.
 This was the Surf Dawgs' and the Golden Baseball League's inaugural season, and Henderson helped the team to the league championship.
 In 73 games he had a .456 OBP, with 73 walks while striking out 43 times, and 16 steals while being caught only twice.
 It would be his final professional season.

 Henderson would not accept the end of his major league career.
 In May 2005, he was still insisting that he was capable of playing in the major leagues.
 NBC and ESPN reported that Henderson had announced his much-delayed official retirement on December 6, 2005, but his agent denied the report the following day.
 On February 10, 2006, he accepted a position as a hitting instructor for the Mets, while leaving the door open to returning as a player.
 In July 2006, Henderson discussed an offer he'd received to rejoin the Surf Dawgs for the 2006 season, which would have been his 31st in professional baseball, but suggested he'd had enough.
-But six weeks later, on August 11, he claimed "It's sort of weird not to be playing, but I decided to take a year off", adding, "I can't say I will retire.
-My heart is still in it ...
+Six weeks later, though, on August 11, he claimed "It's sort of weird not to be playing, but I decided to take a year off", adding, "I can't say I will retire.
+My heart is still in it...
 I still love the game right now, so I'm going to wait it out and see what happens."